OpenCageData/address-formatting/README.md

 We've written, use and maintain a working implementation of a processer in Perl, see (CPAN: [Geo::Address::Formatter](https://metacpan.org/release/Geo-Address-Formatter), [github repo](https://github.com/opencagedata/perl-Geo-Address-Formatter)).
 There is also an open-source [implementation in PHP](https://github.com/predicthq/address-formatter-php).

-We would love there to be other langauge implementations.
+We would love there to be other language implementations.
 If you do write a processor, please let us know so we can list it here.

 ### Coverage